USRSE/usrse.github.io/_posts/newsletters/2021-03-22-newsletter.md

 * [US-RSE Outreach](#outreach)
 * [Get Involved](#involved)

-<a name="wg"></a>
+<a name="updates"></a>
 # **Updates on Working Groups**

 **Diversity, Equity and Inclusion (DEI):** The US-RSE DEI Working Group is working to bring the US-RSE community quarterly visits from RSE professionals who have vested interests or who research DEI in the RSE community at large.
 The inaugural event will take place Thursday March 25, 2021, with Cherri Pancake as speaker (see below for details).
 Furthermore, we have worked on a mission statement regarding DEI for US-RSE and will open it up soon for comments and publish it afterwards on the website.
 If you’d like to discuss and/or contribute, please contact us on the *[#dei-discussion](https://usrse.slack.com/archives/C01C8CJQ7AP)* Slack channel or contact Lance Parsons ([lparsons@princeton.edu](mailto:lparsons@princeton.edu)) and we’ll help you get involved.

 **Website:** A working group has formed to review and refresh the us-rse.org website.
 The group met for the first time in March and is in the early stages of formulating a plan to evaluate and redesign various aspects of the current site, including new ideas for design, organization, and functionality (job board, resources, etc).
 Anyone interested in contributing is welcome.
-Head over to the #website channel in the US-RSE Slack to join in the conversation.
+Head over to the *[#website](https://usrse.slack.com/archives/CJTL0MWUE)* channel in the US-RSE Slack to join in the conversation.

 **Education & Training:** Following a community call related to education and training, we have formed a new Education & Training working group.
 This working group is for those interested in regular discussions about education and training for RSEs, with a goal of developing concrete deliverables.
 Some items that we consider potential discussion topics for the group include: 1) identification of the types of training RSEs need, 2) gaps in current training offerings, 3) how training requirements may differ across domains, and 4) what role US-RSE can serve (including whether we should create some sort of US-RSE certificate).
-Our first meeting is April 5 at 1:00pm Eastern.
+Our first meeting is April 5 at 1:00 Eastern.
 If you are interested in joining, please contact Jeff Carver (either by email or DM in Slack) to be added to the invitation.

 <a name="deispeaker"></a>
 # **Inaugural Event of the DEI Speaker Series**